MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/singleInstance.md

 };
 ```

-The updated MOF schema for the resource is:
+The updated MOF schema for the DSC Resource is:

 ```powershell
 [ClassVersion("1.0.0.0"), FriendlyName("xTimeZone")]